 Feel the sands of Jimbaran Beach under your feet

 Like Seminyak, Jimbaran Beach is famed for watching the sun dip below the Indian Ocean.
-Jimbaran Beach is also one of the better places to swim in the area, featuring calmer waters more suited towards casual paddling than hitting the big waves.
+It’s also one of the better places to swim in the area, featuring calmer waters more suited towards casual paddling than hitting the big waves.

 If you have a few hours to spare, no site near Jimbaran impacts quite like Uluwatu Temple.
 One of Bali’s most important spiritual sites, Uluwatu Temple keeps watch over Bali from a 70-metre-high vantage point above the sea.

-Although there are more interesting temples elsewhere in Bali, the setting of Uluwatu Temple is hard to beat.
-Time your visit with the sunset to take in views at their most arresting.
+Although there are more interesting temples in Bali, the setting of Uluwatu Temple is hard to beat.
+Time your visit with sundown to take in views at their most arresting.